devowlio/wp-changelog/plugins/real-cookie-banner.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+# 2.1.0 (2021-05-21)

+### chore

+* compatibility with latest antd version
+* introduce new developer filter RCB/Misc/ProUrlArgs (CU-jbayae)
+* introduce new RCB/Hint section to add custom tiles to the right dashboard section (CU-jbayae)
+* migarte loose mode to compiler assumptions
+* own chunk for blocker vendors, but still share (CU-jhbuvd)
+* polyfill setimmediate only if needed (CU-jh3czf)
+* prettify code to new standard
+* remove es6-promise polyfill (CU-jh3czn)
+* remove whatwg-fetch polyfill (CU-jh3czg)
+* revert update of typedoc@0.20.x as it does not support monorepos yet
+* upgrade dependencies to latest minor version

+### ci

+* move type check to validate stage

+### feat

+* allow to block content in login page (e.g. using Google reCaptcha, CU-jqb6y0)
+* new service and content blocker preset Sendinblue (CU-k3cf3r)
+* new service and content blocker preset Xing Events (CU-k3cfab)

+### fix

+* allow visual parent by children selector (querySelector on blocked content, CU-k7601j)
+* compatibility with Astra theme oEmbed container (CU-k18eqe)
+* compatibility with Dynamic Content for Elementor plugin (CU-k7601j)
+* compatibility with elementor widgets when they are directly blocked (CU-k7601j)
+* do not content block when elementor preview is active
+* do not rely on install_plugins capability, instead use activate_plugins so GIT-synced WP instances work too (CU-k599a2)
+* padding of content blocker parent got reset
+* support for @font-face directive when blocking inline style (CU-k3cf3r)
+* visual parent does not work for custom elementor blocker (CU-k7601j)
+* when an inline script creates a new DOM element it is sometimes invisible (CU-k3cf3r)
+* white screen when searching for duplicate content blockers

+### refactor

+* move compatibility code to own folder
+* own function to override native addEventListener functionality
+* style classes to functions for tree shaking (CU-jh75eg)

+### style

+* pro dialog (CU-jbayae)

+### test

+* make window.fetch stubbable (CU-jh3cza)

 ## 2.0.3 (2021-05-14)